CreativeInquiry/FriendlyDockerMLTutorial/README.md

 Fancy!
 You provide a mask and Deepfill is hallucinating the content which matches the context.

-The following sections are step by step instructions how to get DeepFill running in a docker container.
+The following sections are step by step instructions how to get DeepFill running in a Docker container.
 The process should be fairly similar for other models and hence can be seen as a general approach to encapsulate the setup complexity which comes with state of the art ML models.

 My hope is furthermore that dedicated Docker containers will make ML models a lot more shareable and accessible for a wider audience in Art & Design, to facilitate the very needed debate of wider implications of AI/ML.